We see what was under our noses

 Macintosh, Granny Smith, pear, peaches.

-how the fallen fruit was full of hornets,
+The fallen fruit was full of hornets,

-We’d picked the good ones, and
+We picked the good ones, and

-Dad would pluck one and hand it to me,
+Dad would hand one to me.

-He ate, showing me how, eyes closed.
+He ate, though, showing me how, eyes closed.

 If there’s one thing I’ve learned since,